Maha6932/Bulk_RNA_seq_TGF--_and_IL-12_orchestration_cancer_vaccine/README.md

 **Chose:** DN as baseline for initial comparisons

 **Reasoning:**
-- DN represents "undefined" population
+- DN represents "undefined" population to be precise the population that is tumor infiltrating but not tumor resident.
 - Comparing both CD103+ and CD49+ against DN reveals their specialized features
 - Can still extract CD103+ vs CD49+ directly